syfrzkngl/Portfolio-ITS/README.md

 Click the Database button to launch HeidiSQL (or go to http://localhost/phpmyadmin/).

-Create a new database named its_portfolio.
+Create a new database named portfolio.

 Open the Query tab or Import menu, paste the SQL schema for your tables (e.g., kontak table), and execute (F9).